The 36 Man Utd players under Ferguson that became managers

 He decided to leave the role in 2016 after disappointed fans attacked him and his son following their defeat in the Swedish relegation play-off

-The 48-year-old returned to Helsingborg for a second spell in 2019 but quit after just two months due to verbal abuse from the team’s own fans.
+The 50-year-old returned to Helsingborg for a second spell in 2019 but quit after just two months due to verbal abuse from the team’s own fans.

-Larsson then joined Ronald Koeman‘s coaching staff at Barcelona in August 2020, less than a year after he came close to being named manager of Southend United.
+Larsson then joined Ronald Koeman‘s coaching staff at Barcelona in August 2020, less than a year after he came close to being named manager of Southend United, but left the club after Koeman was sacked last October.

 Manchester United and England’s all-time top goalscorer has signed a two-and-a-half-year deal to become Derby County’s new head coach, having seen out the final year of his playing career at Pride Park.

 The 35-year-old took over on an interim basis following the sacking of Phillip Cocu, with the Rams sitting rock bottom of the Championship.
-During those two months, he led them to a six-game unbeaten run and a 4-0 away win at Birmingham City to help drag them closer to safety.
+After keeping the club in the division, Rooney’s side were hit with a transfer embargo and a 21-point deduction for the 2021-22 season.